nablang/nablang/doc/nabla/basic-syntax.md

 and can delegate methods

     class Foo
-      delegate :bar as Bar # delegate on bar, can search methods on bar (will do a class check of Bar) end
+      delegate bar as Bar # delegate on bar, can search methods on bar (will do a class check of Bar) end

 we can also use splat macro on `delegate` (TODO and it has the same reload problem as with `include *`)

     class Foo
-      delegate :bar as *Bar
+      delegate bar as *Bar
     end

 delegate is like `include`, and `class_of?` checks both `include` and `delegate`. for specific checks, use `class_include?` and `class_delegate?`.